Agathos316/PingPongBot/README.md

   * If missed ping events are found, the bot adds their hashes to a transaction queue, in the order that the ping events occurred.

 ## Protocol
-* The bot listens for new block headers and updates the estimated maximum gas price every block.
+* The bot listens for new block headers.
 * The bot adds ping event hashes to a single future transaction queue.
 * The bot processes one transaction from the queue at a time, waiting until it is confirmed before initiating a new transaction:
   * Gas prices for new transactions are set using the formula: $2$ $\times$ *Base Fee* $+$ *Aggresive Priority Fee*.
 This ensures transactions remain marketable for at least six consecutive blocks that are 100% full (see [this article](https://www.blocknative.com/blog/eip-1559-fees#3)).
   * A pending transaction is monitored until it is confirmed.
   * A ping hash is removed from the queue only once its pong transaction is confirmed.
-  * Network gas prices continue to be updated every block.
+  * Network gas prices continue to be updated every block while a transaction is pending.
 If network gas prices increase too much, preventing a transaction from being mined, the bot resubmits the transaction at an updated gas price using the formula above (and using the same nonce as the original pending transaction).
 * Every 500 blocks, the bot checks for any ping events that were not responded to, and adds their hashes to the transaction queue.

 ## Error Management